axandersson/angular6-template/README.md

 # Template

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.
+This is an Angular 6 template application.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+## Live demo

+A live demo can be found [here](https://stackblitz.com/github/axandersson/angular6-template).

 ## Development server